Education at OHSU

 At Student Health, acupuncture services are available to help you manage stress, anxiety, depression, insomnia, pain, digestive disorders, headaches, gynecological concerns, and many other health issues.
 Our acupuncture services are integrated into our primary care department so that each patient receives the best of both allopathic/Western Medicine and Traditional Chinese Medicine.

-How to Schedule:
+How to Schedule

-• If you have the Student Health Insurance Plan or are paying out of pocket: Call us at 503.494.8665, Option 1 to make an appointment.
+• (SHIP) Student Health Insurance Plan: Call us at 503-494-8665, option 1 to make an appointment.

-• If you would like to use insurance other than the SHIP: You will need a referral from a provider.
-If you are already an established patient at Student Health, you can call or send a MyChart message to your clinician with a referral request.
-If you are not established, please call Student Health to schedule an office visit with one of our primary care clinicians.
+• Health insurance other than SHIP: You will need a referral from a provider at SHW, you can call or send a MyChart message to your clinician with a referral request.

-Cost for Acupuncture:
+Cost for acupuncture

 Mindfulness and Meditation